 The Attakapas Historical Association, The Pirates Alley Faulkner Society, the American Historical Association, the Vieux Carre Commission Foundation, Pipeliners Local 798, The Historic New Orleans Collection, The Archdiocese of New Orleans Cemetery Association, and the French Colonial History Society.
 Glenn served on the Public Policy Committee of the New Orleans Regional Chamber of Commerce, the Mayor's Economic Congress, and the local board of the American Red Cross.

-Glenn's career included significant associations with the Louisiana Legislative Council, the Louisiana State Senate, LSU, Delgado College, Tulane University, the Archdiocese of New Orleans, and the City of New Orleans.
+Glenn's career included significant professional associations with the Louisiana Legislative Council, the Louisiana State Senate, LSU, Delgado College, Tulane University, the Archdiocese of New Orleans, and the City of New Orleans.
 He also wrote restaurant and food columns for local newspapers and magazines and served as a celebrity judge for all of the major cooking competitions.

 An award-winning speaker, Glenn is available for conferences, lunches, and any special event, where levity and authenticity prevail.